MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 ## Known issues

-### Limitation of deployment profiles in enhanced data model sites deployed via a solution
+### Limitation of deployment profiles in enhanced data model sites deployed using a solution

-Currently, Power Pages ALM doesn’t provide a way to assign different site settings values for different environments when you deploy site data via solutions.
-The standard data model supports ALM via deployment profiles.
+Currently, Power Pages application lifecycle management (ALM) doesn’t provide a way to assign different site setting values for different environments when you deploy site data using solutions.
+The standard data model supports ALM using the deployment profiles.

 The ability to use environment variables for site settings is under consideration for a future update.
-To work around this limitation in the meantime, you can deploy enhanced data model sites with the [Microsoft Power Platform CLI](../configure/power-platform-cli.md) (command line interface).
-Alternatively, you can use equivalent Power Platform GitHub Actions or Power Platform Build Tools tasks in Microsoft Azure Pipelines.
-However, these approaches deploy the site objects in an unmanaged state.
+To work around this limitation in the meantime, you can deploy enhanced data model sites with the [Microsoft Power Platform CLI](../configure/power-platform-cli.md).
+You can also consider alternative approaches that deploy the site objects in an unmanaged state using [GitHub Actions for Power Platform](/power-platform/alm/devops-github-actions) or [Power Platform Build Tools for Azure DevOps](/power-platform/alm/devops-build-tools).

 ## See also